ExpediaGroup/graphql-kotlin/docs/client/client-overview.md

 [Maven](https://expediagroup.github.io/graphql-kotlin/docs/plugins/maven-plugin) plugins.

 `GraphQLClient` is a thin wrapper on top of [Ktor HTTP Client](https://ktor.io/clients/index.html) and supports fully asynchronous non-blocking communication.
-Client is highly customizable and can be configured with any supported HTTP [engine](https://ktor.io/clients/http-client/engines.html) and [features](https://ktor.io/clients/http-client/features.html).
+It is highly customizable and can be configured with any supported Ktor HTTP [engine](https://ktor.io/clients/http-client/engines.html) and [features](https://ktor.io/clients/http-client/features.html).

 ## Project Configuration